Some common questions we get asked.

 We provide free and independent advice to anyone concerned about a child or young person's rights.
 You can call our Child Rights Advice line 0800 224 453 from Monday to Wednesday 9am to 5pm and Thursday 9am to 4pm.
-If you need an interpreter, just ask for language line and the language you’d like to speak.
 You can also email us: firstname.lastname@example.org

 If you need advice on other issues to support a child or young person, we can put you in touch with someone else who can help.

 Q. I am a child or young person and want to know my rights.
 I am concerned about a child or young person and want to know their rights.

 All children have the right to the same level of respect and treatment as adults.
 Children also have special rights protected under the Children’s Convention.
 To find out more about children’s rights (safety, health, education, legal, media, in care), see Rights and Advice.

 You can also call our Child Rights Advice line 0800 224 453 from Monday to Wednesday 9am to 5pm and Thursday 9am to 4pm.
 You can also email us: email@example.com

 Q. How can I share my thoughts, ideas and feedback about being a child or young person in New Zealand?